BadenLab/LED-Zappelin/Instruction Manual/README.md

   Stimulus Parameters

-The code is designed to iteratively loop a pre-programmed stimulus sequence after an initial one-off optional preadaptation period
+<p align="justify">The code is designed to iteratively loop a pre-programmed stimulus sequence after an initial one-off optional preadaptation period

-- The number of loops is determined by *nLoops*.
+<p align="justify">- The number of loops is determined by *nLoops*.
 The stimulus will stop after finishing the nth  loop.

-–	IMPORTANT,  the number of entries within the arrays must be the same and manually entered in *nArrayEntries* (including the pre-adaptation at position 1, see below).
+<p align="justify">–	IMPORTANT,  the number of entries within the arrays must be the same and manually entered in *nArrayEntries* (including the pre-adaptation at position 1, see below).

-–	The *Scan_Logic* parameter corresponds to the x-mirror scan rate in ms (i.e. = 1.0 if line speed is 1 ms per line).
+<p align="justify">–	The *Scan_Logic* parameter corresponds to the x-mirror scan rate in ms (i.e. = 1.0 if line speed is 1 ms per line).
 This value must be changed if a different scan logic is used.
 This value defines the tempo of the entire stimulus (Each time a blanking signal is counted, the code advances by an internal time-counter of Scan_Logic in milliseconds.)

-–	The *array_LED#* arrays correspond to the stimulus sequence for each LED number.
+<p align="justify">–	The *array_LED#* arrays correspond to the stimulus sequence for each LED number.
 Here the number of arrays must be adjusted to the number of stimulating LEDs.
 All array positions will be read in synchrony, based on the timing array detailed below.
 IMPORTANT: The first entry is not part of the to-be-looped stimulus sequence, but instead defines the LED’s brightness for the preadaptation period.
 Note also that the first trigger output will start with the second entry (= the first entry of the stimulation sequence).
 The value entered at each position is the light intensity where 0 corresponds to no light and 100 to maximal light intensity.
 The value entered must range between 0 and 100.

-–	The *array_Time* array corresponds to the duration of each entry in ms; the first entry being the pre-adaptation that will only be played at the start of the stimulus, the sequence will then loop starting at the second position.
+<p align="justify">–	The *array_Time* array corresponds to the duration of each entry in ms; the first entry being the pre-adaptation that will only be played at the start of the stimulus, the sequence will then loop starting at the second position. </p>

 <img src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Images/Arduino%20Code.png">